From favorite words in Russian to hardworking locals of Latvia – Michael from Hong Kong talks about his Russian language study experience in Riga:

 Durbe: What makes Russian an interesting language in your opinion?

 Michael: For me, the Russian language is spectacular – quite difficult to learn, but the challenge makes it super interesting!

-Durbe: What are 3 most difficult words for you in the Russian language?
+Durbe: What are the 3 most difficult words in Russian for you?

 Michael: Oh!
 That’s easy!

 2) Воскресенье [vaskresenʹe] – “Sunday”